The Ultimate Guide to Breast Pumps

 As stated in the instruction for using the pump for the first time, always ensure that all parts are completely dry before use and never wash or sterilise the tubing or tubing connector (where included in the pump set).

 Please be aware that when cleaning fragile parts of the pump that it may affect the suction of the pump if they are damaged.
-If you require any replacements you can speak to the team on 0113 259 1425 or email firstname.lastname@example.org to order what you need.
+If you require any replacements you can now purchase these online.
+Please click here to order what you need.